microsoft/FluidFramework/BREAKING.md

 `bindToContext` will be removed from `IFluidDataStoreChannel` in the next major release.
 It was deprecated in 0.50 but due to [this bug](https://github.com/microsoft/FluidFramework/issues/9127) it still had to be called after creating a non-root data store.
 The bug was fixed in 0.59.
 To prepare for the removal in the following release, calls to `bindToContext` can and should be removed as soon as this version is consumed.
 Since the compatibility window between container runtime and data store runtime is N / N-1, all runtime code will have the required bug fix (released in the previous version 0.59) and it can be safely removed.

+### Garbage Collection (GC) mark phase turned on by default
+GC mark phase is turned on by default with this version.
+In mark phase, unreferenced Fluid objects (data stores, DDSes and attachment blobs uploaded via BlobManager) are stamped as such along with the unreferenced timestamp in the summary.
+Features built on summaries (Fluid file at rest) can filter out these unreferenced content.
+For example, search and e-discovery will mostly want to filter out these content since they are unused.

+For more details on GC and options for controlling its behavior, please see [this document](./packages/runtime/container-runtime/garbageCollection.md).

+> Note: GC sweep phase has not been enabled yet so unreferenced content won't be deleted.
+The work to enable it is in progress and will be ready soon.

 ## 0.60 Breaking changes
 - [Changed AzureConnectionConfig API](#Changed-AzureConnectionConfig-API)